sentrychris/prospect/README.md

 ### CLI

 Iceman comes with a simple CLI powered by [commander](https://www.npmjs.com/package/commander#installation), for making standard development tasks easier.

-> NOTE: You will need to install [ts-node](https://www.npmjs.com/package/ts-node) globally in order to use the CLI, `npm i -g ts-node`.
->
->You don't have to if you don't want to, anything you can do with the CLI you could also do manually, the CLI is just provided for convenience.

 You can view the entire implementation at `./cli.ts`.